SpikedWithSherbet/Web-Futures-A3/README.md

 - Unfortunately, I had a difficulty with setting the margins properly for different displays.
 I have a few redundancies for headings, but they are required to re-adjust some margins to be in line.

 - I am unsure how the Spline viewer will run on lower-performing systems.
-I have made a fork of the website on the GitHub page without the Spline viewer for marking purposes.
+I have made a branch of the website on the GitHub page without the Spline viewer for marking purposes.

 - I have added alts for all images for accessibility purposes.